 We’ve narrowed down the most popular methods and recipes for cooking rice to bring you a short guide to the kinds of tricks and trades you’ll need for your next creation.

 Don’t stress over cooking brown rice, it’s virtually the same as cooking plain white.
 However, you’re going to have to spend a bit of time waiting, about 45 minutes or more.
 Our solution is to prep the rest of your recipe while you wait for your delicious whole grains to cook up.

 For making our brown rice, use a large amount of salted water, bring it to a boil, add the rice, and drain any excess towards the end.
 Then simply simmer until any residual water is evaporated.
 After, let it sit while keeping it covered.

-Tip: We recommend a ratio of 1 cup of short-grain brown rice to 1 1/2 cups of water.
+Tip: We recommend a ratio of 1 cup of brown rice to 1 ½ cups of water.
 This can change depending on whether your rice is short-grain or long-grain.
-See our instructions for Carolina® Brown Rice, here.
+Click on the link and see our instructions for Carolina® Brown Rice.

 How To Cook Paella